oasis-tcs/openc2-impl-https/open-impl-https.md

 This OpenC2 over HTTPS transfer specification is suitable for operational environments where:

 * Connectivity between OpenC2 Producers and OpenC2 Consumers is:
-    * Highly available, with infrequent network outages;
+    * Highly available, with infrequent network outages
-    * Of sufficient bandwidth that no appreciable message delays or dropped packets are experienced.
+    * Of sufficient bandwidth that no appreciable message delays or dropped packets are experienced
 * In-band negotiation of a connection initiated by either Producer or Consumer is possible without requiring an out-of-band signaling network.
-* The overhead of HTTP is acceptable (e.g., multiple OpenC2 Command / Response exchanges can be passed through a single HTTP connection).
+* The overhead of HTTPS is acceptable (e.g., multiple OpenC2 Command / Response exchanges can be passed through a single HTTPS connection).
-* The overhead of establishing TLS sessions is acceptable.

 An additional application for this transfer specification is interoperability test environments.